jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 kudzu:azure-simple jmspring$
 ```

 This will create public and private keys for the Flux repository.
 We will assign the public key under the following heading: [Adding the Repository Key](#adding-the-repository-key).
+The private key is stored on the machine originating the deployment.

 #### Forking the Repository